petermorrowdev/petermorrow-dev/content/_index.md

 draft: false
 ---

-# 👋 Hi, I'm Peter
+# Hello!

+## My name is Peter Morrow.

 I'm a data engineer in California.
-I spend my days building data platforms and tinkering with distributed systems.
-Lately I've been getting excited about open source projects.
+I've worked on analytics, machine learning, and data platforms at several startups.
+Lately I've been investing more time open source projects.

-Just starting to write about what I'm learning and building.
+I'll be writing more about what I'm building soon.

 *Stay tuned . . .*